Real ID deadline is weeks away and most states aren't fully compliant yet

 CBS News recently traveled to a Real ID Super Center in Chicago with a line extending out the door.
 In Illinois, two out of three residents lack a Real ID, which prompted the state to open the downtown location in an old Walgreens, aiming to process up to 1,500 new IDs a day as it tries to catch up with surging demand.
 States mail the new IDs, however, so it can take up to two weeks to receive the new credential (a temporary paper license will not be considered a Real ID).

-Thirteen states reported compliance rates above 90%, with seven states — Colorado, Florida, Georgia, Maryland, Nebraska, South Dakota, Wyoming and the District of Columbia — saying they're virtually 100% compliant.
+Twelve states and the District of Columbia reported compliance rates above 90%, with seven states — Colorado, Florida, Georgia, Maryland, Nebraska, South Dakota, Wyoming and the District of Columbia — saying they're virtually 100% compliant.
 Texas reports 98% compliance, Mississippi 97%, Hawaii 96%, Utah 96% and Vermont 92%.

 TSA says it's seeing about 81% compliance at airport checkpoints — meaning passengers are showing up with either a Real ID-compliant driver's license or state ID, a passport, a valid military ID, an "enhanced" ID issued by a handful of states or other valid identification.